Gentle Root Canal Therapy

-Located in Kennewick, WA, dentists Dr. Hatch and Dr. Dawson at Columbia River Endodontics specialize in root canals, as well as several other endodontic procedures.
+With offices in Kennewick and Yakima Washington, dentists Dr. Hatch, Dr. Dawson, and Dr. Schafer at Columbia River Endodontics specialize in gentle root canals, as well as several other endodontic procedures.
 If you are experiencing tooth pain, have a cracked tooth, or have had recent dental trauma, schedule a consultation today.
 Our qualified, professional dentists and team will provide you with the information you require to make an informed decision about your oral health needs.
 If you would like to put an end to your tooth ache, an endodontic treatment may be the solution for you.

 Root canal therapy is needed when the nerve of a tooth is affected by decay or infection.
 In order to save the tooth, the pulp (the living tissue inside the tooth), nerves, bacteria, and any decay are removed and the resulting space is filled with special, medicated, dental materials, which restore the tooth to its full function.

 Having a root canal done on a tooth is the treatment of choice to save a tooth that otherwise would die and have to be removed.
 Many patients believe that removing a tooth that has problems is the solution, but what is not realized is that extracting (pulling) a tooth will ultimately be more costly and cause significant problems for adjacent teeth.

 Root canal treatment is highly successful and usually lasts a lifetime, although on occasion, a tooth will have to be retreated due to new infections.

 Signs and symptoms for possible root canal therapy: